F3de22/Todo_List/README.md

-# Lab-programmazione-UNIFI
+# Todo List
-TODO LIST
+The project is made for UNIFI Programming Laboratory.

-Programming Laboratory for UNIFI university.
-C++ Object Oriented programming
+It is a TODO LIST developed in C++ OOP.